 Careful budgeting, saving, and planning is extremely important before and throughout your trip.
 UNL Education Abroad staff can help you determine how much your tuition and program costs will be, but make sure to also consider the costs of airfare, health insurance, and the daily living expenses that you’ll incur while abroad.
 Another way to be financially prepared for your trip is by visiting the UNL Student Money Management Center.
 This gives you the opportunity to work with an advisor to learn how to best manage your financial resources, both at home and abroad.

 Before traveling abroad, make sure to inform your bank where you will be traveling and find out what will be charged to your account each time your withdraw money.
 Some banks charge you a percentage of the total amount withdrawn, while others just charge a flat fee.
-Be aware of bank limits on daily withdrawals and make sure to know your PIN.
+Be aware of bank limits on daily withdrawals and make sure you know your PIN.
 ATM’s are very common worldwide and may be more convenient than traveler’s checks if you have a debit or credit card.
 Remember that ATM’s at your destination will give you money in the host country currency.